Case Study: Eliminating Micro-Stutters

 Tuning Steps: From Chaos to Stability

-The following four steps were applied incrementally on the test system.
+The following three steps were applied incrementally on the test system.
 Each step addresses a specific bottleneck, and measurements confirm the effect before proceeding to the next.

-Step 1: Memory Pressure — Give kswapd Headroom
+Step 1: Watermark Tuning — Give kswapd Headroom

 Problem: The default vm.min_free_kbytes value is too small for workloads that allocate memory in large bursts (scenery loading, ortho tile decompression). kswapd wakes too late, and Direct Reclaim takes over — blocking application threads.